nwg-piotr/nwg-drawer/README.md

   -nofs
     	Disable file search
   -o string
-    	name of the Output to display the drawer on (sway only) -ovl
+    	name of the Output to display the drawer on (sway & Hyprland only) -ovl
     	use OVerLay layer
+  -pbexit string
+    	command for the Exit power bar icon
+  -pblock string
+    	command for the Lock power bar icon
+  -pbpoweroff string
+    	command for the Poweroff power bar icon
+  -pbreboot string
+    	command for the Reboot power bar icon
+  -pbsize int
+    	power bar icon size (default 64)
+  -pbsleep string
+    	command for the sleep power bar icon
   -r	Leave the program resident in memory
   -s string
     	Styling: css file name (default "drawer.css")